Convergence of Muon with Newton-Schulz¶

 TL;DR¶

-This work provides the first convergence guarantees for the Muon optimizer as it is actually used in practice—with Newton-Schulz (NS) approximation rather than exact SVD-based polar decomposition.
-It proves that the convergence rate matches the idealized SVD variant up to a constant factor \(C_q\) that decays doubly exponentially in the number of NS iterations \(q\), and that Muon enjoys a \(\sqrt{r}\) advantage over its vector-space counterpart SGD-M due to reduced rank loss.
+This paper provides the first non-convex convergence guarantee for the practical Muon optimizer (which uses Newton-Schulz approximation instead of exact SVD polar decomposition).
+It proves that the convergence rate matches the idealized SVD version up to a constant factor that decays doubly exponentially with the number of Newton-Schulz steps \(q\), and that Muon suffers \(\sqrt{r}\) times less rank-dependent loss than its vector counterpart SGD-M.

 Background & Motivation¶

-Background: The Muon optimizer updates matrix parameters by orthogonalizing the momentum matrix—rather than vectorizing it as Adam does—and has demonstrated strong empirical performance in LLM training.
-In practice, it employs Newton-Schulz (NS) iterations to approximate the polar decomposition, avoiding the costly SVD.
+Background: The Muon optimizer updates matrix parameters by orthogonalizing the momentum matrix (rather than processing it vectorially like Adam), showing superior performance in LLM training.
+In practice, Newton-Schulz (NS) iterations are used to approximate polar decomposition, avoiding expensive SVD.

-Limitations of Prior Work: Existing theoretical analyses of Muon (Shen et al.; Li & Hong) replace NS with exact SVD—yet SVD is never used in practice.
-It remains unclear how the NS approximation error affects convergence, and how many NS steps suffice.
+Limitations of Prior Work: Existing theoretical analyses of Muon (Shen et al., Li & Hong) replace NS with exact SVD—yet SVD is never used in practice.
+How the NS approximation error affects convergence and why only a few NS steps are sufficient remain theoretically unexplored.

-Key Insight: Directly analyze the polar decomposition approximation error \(\varepsilon_q\) induced by NS iterations, and prove that it decays doubly exponentially in the number of steps.
+Key Insight: The authors directly analyze the polar decomposition error \(\varepsilon_q\) of the NS approximation and prove that it decays doubly exponentially with the number of steps.

 Method¶